Superseded - Restrictions for Queensland

 Example – kitchen staff at a café who do not interact with patrons do not need to wear a mask, however wait staff must wear a mask.

-Note – A person who owns, controls or operates a business, activity or undertaking in Queensland must comply with the requirements in Restrictions on Businesses, Activities and Undertakings Direction (No. 16) or its successors, and any additional restrictions in this Direction.
+Note – A person who owns, controls or operates a business, activity or undertaking in an area outside an impacted area must comply with the requirements in Restrictions on Businesses, Activities and Undertakings Direction (No. 16) or its successors, and any additional restrictions in this Direction.

 | Column 1 |